SCU-Foundation/repo-map/STRUCTURE.md

 - `CONTRIBUTING.md` — contribution process
 - `GOVERNANCE.md` — repository governance model
 - `LICENSE` — licensing and legal framing
-- `REPO-MAP.md` — canonical repository index
+- `REPO-MAP-vE1.1.md` — human‑readable canonical repository index
+- `GRM-vE1.1.json` — machine‑readable Global Reference Map

 ## Purpose

 This repository defines the **canonical repository architecture** for the SCU ecosystem.

 It is used by:

+- REPO: Governance — /global-rules/USC-vE1.1.md
+- REPO: Governance — /global-rules/CDR-vE1.1.md
+- REPO: Governance — /global-rules/CCRM-vE1.1.md
-- Governance
+- REPO: Governance — /global-rules/NTS-vE1.1.md

-- Standards
-- Specifications
-- Architecture
-- Legal
-- PSCS
-- Kernel
-- All SCU Foundation programs
+and by all future automation and refactor operations that consume:

+- REPO: Repo‑Map — /REPO-MAP-vE1.1.md
+- REPO: Repo‑Map — /GRM-vE1.1.json

-It is the **source of truth** for the global refactor and all future repository alignment.
+It is the source of truth for the global refactor and all future repository alignment.